MicrosoftDocs/sql-docs/docs/connect/jdbc/using-always-encrypted-with-the-jdbc-driver.md

 ---
-title: Using Always Encrypted with the JDBC driver
+title: Use Always Encrypted with the JDBC driver
 description: Learn how to use Always Encrypted in your Java application with the JDBC driver for SQL Server to encrypt sensitive data on the server. ms.custom: "" ms.date: 01/31/2022